 United States immigration law allows some fiancée’s of U.S. citizens to come to the United States for the purpose of marrying and getting permanent residence (green card).
 The law does require that the couple has met in person at least one time within the two years before the filing of the Fiancée visa.
-Contact U.S. immigration attorney Bobbie C. Masters in Denver, Colorado today to make an appointment to discuss how she can help you obtain a K1 Fiancée visa
+Contact U.S. immigration attorney Colorado Immigration Lawyer in Denver, Colorado today to make an appointment to discuss how she can help you obtain a K1 Fiancée visa

 The United States immigration system is extremely complex.
-Masters Law Firm, P.C. specializes in immigration through family members and marriage.
-Attorney Bobbie C. Masters can successfully manage your immigration petition and application and obtain legal permanent resident status for your family member.
+Colorado Immigration Lawyer specializes in immigration through family members and marriage.
+Colorado Immigration Lawyer can successfully manage your immigration petition and application and obtain legal permanent resident status for your family member.

 There are many advantages of permanent residency obtained through U.S. family members.
 Unlike many other types of visas, your educational background or work experience does not matter.
 Your spouse and unmarried children under the age of 21 are also in many cases eligible for green cards as derivative accompanying relatives.
 However, as will all green cards, it can be taken away if you misuse it- for example, you commit a crime, fail to advise USCIS of your change of address, or live outside of the U.S. for too long.
 But if you can successfully keep your green card for five years (3 years if you marry a U.S. citizen), then you can apply for U.S. citizenship.